jaredjwang316/Infosys_Intern_Discord_ChatBot/README.md

 # Discord ChatBot
 A sophisticated Discord bot powered by Google's Gemini AI that provides intelligent conversation, database querying, conversation search, and summarization capabilities.
+The bot can dynamically determine user's intent and decide whether to respond directly or invoke specialized tools such as database querying, conversation search, and summarization, instead of relying on hard-coded command keywords.
+In the other words, the agent uses contextual reasoning to select the appropriate actions—enabling a more natural, adaptive interaction experience.

 ## Project Overview

-This Discord chatbot integrates with MySQL databases and uses advanced AI features including:
+This Discord chatbot integrates with postgres databases and uses advanced AI features including:
 - Natural language conversation with context awareness
 - SQL query generation and execution
 - Conversation search using vector embeddings